Spirituals: Spirituals in contemporary life

 The Fisk Jubilee Singers continue to maintain their popularity in the 21st century with live performances in locations such as Grand Ole Opry House in 2019 in Nashville, Tennessee.
-In 2019 Tazewell Thompson presented an cappella musical entitled, Jubilee, that is a tribute to the Fisk Jubilee Singers.
+In 2019 Tazewell Thompson presented an cappella musical entitled Jubilee, which is a tribute to the Fisk Jubilee Singers.

 Spirituals remain a mainstay particularly in small black churches, often Baptist or Pentecostal, in the deep South.

 The latter half of the 20th century saw a resurgence of the spiritual.
 This trend was impacted strongly by composers and musical directors such as Moses Hogan and Brazeal Dennard.

 Arthur Jones founded "The Spirituals Project" at the University of Denver in 1999 to help keep alive the message and meaning of the songs that had moved from the fields of the South to the concert halls of the North.

 Everett McCorvey founded The American Spiritual Ensemble in 1995, a group of about two dozen professional singers who tour performing spirituals in the United States and abroad.
 The group has produced several CDs, including "The Spirituals", and is the focus of a public broadcasting documentary.

 Stylistic origins and qualities

 Qualities of the spirituals include mastery of the blending of voices, timing, and intonation.

 Spirituals were originally unaccompanied monophonic songs.
 The tempo in some songs may be slowed down at times—ritardando—as in the case of "sorrow songs" and/or to showcase the "beauty and blending of the voices".

 Along with the "solo call and unison response", songs may include "overlapping layers, and spine-tingling falsetto humming."

-Stylistic origins include African music, Christian hymns, work songs, field holler, and Islamic music.
+Stylistic origins include African music, Christian hymns, work songs, field holler,.
+Historian Jonathan Curiel also noted possible influences from Islamic music.
 According to a McGraw Hill publication for grade school, "Spirituals were sung as lullabies and play songs.
 Some spirituals were adapted as work songs.

 Black spirituals "use of microtonally flatted notes, syncopation and counter-rhythms marked by handclapping in black spiritual performances."
 It "stands out for the singers' striking vocal timbre that features shouting, exclamations of the word "Glory!" and raspy and shrill falsetto tones".

 Numerous rhythmical and sonic elements of spirituals can be traced to African sources, including prominent use of the pentatonic scale (the black keys on the piano).

 In his 1954 book Studies in African Music, Arthur Morris Jones (1889–1980), a missionary and ethnomusicologist, said that in African music, the "complex interweaving of contrasting rhythmic patterns" was central to African music, just as harmonies were valued in European music.
 Jones described the drum is the highest expression of rhythms, but they can also be produced through hand-clapping, stick-beating, rattles, and the "pounding of pestles in a mortar".

 Over time "formal concert tradition has evolved," which included the work of the Hampton Singers under composer R. Nathaniel Dett.

 In the 20th century, composers, such as Moses Hogan, Roland Carter, Jester Hairston, Brazeal Dennard and Wendell Whalum transformed the "cappella arrangements of spirituals for choruses" beyond its "traditional folk song roots".